sdss/python_template/docs/sphinx/index.rst

 Now that we have seen what's included with your new product, how should you develop it?
 This, of course, depends on your habits and preferences, but here we list a few good advice.

 The most important thing to do is to **always develop your product in a virtual environment**.
 You can use `virtualenv <https://virtualenv.pypa.io/en/latest/>`__ or `pyenv <https://github.com/pyenv/pyenv>`__ to create and activate a new environment for your new product.
 This makes sure that you don't have conflicting products installing dependencies: for example, assume that your package needs ``numpy`` but numpy is already present in your global installation of Python; because all your ``import numpy`` work you may forget about it and not add it as dependency.
+This will cause a problem when somebody else tries to use it.

 In general, if working on a project that only depends on other Python products, you should not need to use modules or set the ``PYTHONPATH`` variable.
 Those are only necessary if you depend on non-Python products (for example, an IDL product, or a configuration directory).